 Northwestern University is one of the best schools in the United States for Communication & Journalism (Other).
 Located in Evanston, Illinois, this university is best suited for students who flourish in a city atmosphere.

 First-year students are not required to live on-campus at Northwestern University.
 For graduates who would like to go on after earning a four-year degree, Northwestern University has graduate programs available.
 For details, check out the college scorecard.

 Every student pursuing a degree in Communication & Journalism (Other) has to look into Wisconsin Lutheran College.
 Situated in Milwaukee, Wisconsin, this college is a logical final choice for students who enjoy the thrill of a major city.

 Wisconsin Lutheran College appeals to the very best; the typical SAT score of applicants is about 1,135.
 Wisconsin Lutheran College grads have about $26,440 of student loans on average.
 That's lower than the national average of $28,421.
 Get each of the crucial facts on WLC by looking at their scorecard.

 Any student pursuing a degree in Communication & Journalism (Other) needs to take a look at Northwestern Oklahoma State University.
 Alva, Oklahoma promises a quaint small-town atmosphere for students to grow in.

-You are likely to obtain a lot for your educational investment with Northwestern Oklahoma State University, due to the fact its net price of $12,340 is a great deal.
-There is an advanced degree program obtainable for students who are intrigued.
+You are likely to obtain a lot for your educational investment with Northwestern Oklahoma State University, due to the fact its net price of $12,493 is a great deal.
+This school is an excellent bang for the buck for students in Oklahoma.
 Find out about what being on campus at Northwestern Oklahoma State University is like by enjoying some campus videos.